Skip to main content

 Local organisations are building ground-up datasets because big tech will not

-The AI models that Google, Meta, and Microsoft have built for agriculture share a common problem.
-They were trained overwhelmingly on Western data, and when deployed in the fields of India, Kenya, or Southeast Asia, they routinely misidentify crops, miss trees, and fail to account for the realities of smallholder farming.
+The AI models that Google, Meta, and Microsoft have built for agriculture share a fatal flaw.
+Trained overwhelmingly on Western data, they routinely misidentify crops, miss trees, and fail to account for smallholder farming realities when deployed across India, Kenya, or Southeast Asia.

 Agriculture provides livelihoods for over two billion people in low and middle-income countries.
 The digital farming market is worth approximately $30 billion in 2025 and is forecast to reach $84 billion by 2034.
-But the technology powering that growth is still designed primarily for the large-scale, data-rich farms of North America and Europe.
+Yet the technology powering that growth remains designed for the large-scale, data-rich farms of North America and Europe.

 "You cannot simply parachute Western AI into the Global South and expect it to work." - Arti Dhar, Co-founder and Director, Farmers for Forests